An Evening with Groucho

 An Evening With Groucho is the title of a 1972 compilation recording of the one-man show by American comedian Groucho Marx, edited from three separate performances: New York City's Carnegie Hall, C.Y.
 Stephens Auditorium at Iowa State University, and Masonic Auditorium in San Francisco, California.
-With the Carnegie Hall show’s introduction by Dick Cavett, the resulting performances were released as a double album by A&M Records.
+With the Carnegie Hall show's introduction by Dick Cavett, the resulting performances were released as a double album by A&M Records.
 Marx shared family and show business stories and performed songs from Marx Brothers stage shows and movies.
 Marvin Hamlisch performed an opening overture and accompanied Groucho on the piano.
 A numbered, limited edition edited single picture disc edition was released in 1978, and a compact disc version was later briefly available.

-In 2018, the recording was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant".
+In 2018, the recording was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".